wp-plugins/themeloom-widgets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A set of useful widgets created for adding more fluid content to any theme.
+Includes widgets for showing posts, pages, as well as Facebook and Twitter feeds.

 == Description ==